zuozhenggh/learning-library/data-management-library/mysql/mds-all/launchmds/launchmds.md

 - Create a Bastion Host and connect to MySQL Standalone
     * Connect to MySQL Standalone using Workbench
 - Manage MySQL Database Service Systems
+- Create a Bastion Host and connect to MySQL

 ### Prerequisites